-Temples & Shrines: Yasukuni
+Temples & Shrines: Yasukuni Shrine

 Yasukuni Shrine 靖国神社

 Since then Yasukuni has expanded to include the war dead of all Japan's subsequent conflicts and now the names, or the Shrine would say "souls", of over 2.5 million fallen are enshrined here.

-Subsequent visits by Japanese prime ministers and other politicians continue to enrage Japan's Asian neighbors and Yasukuni has become something of a mecca for Japan's right wing.
+Subsequent visits by Japanese prime ministers and other politicians continue to enrage Japan's Asian neighbors China and South Korea and Yasukuni has become something of a mecca for Japan's right wing.

 Yasukuni plays host to an annual exhibition sumo tournament at its spring festival April 21-3 and there is an autumn festival October 17-19.

-The shrine grounds also contain Japan's first Western-style bronze statue, that of Omura Masujiro, the first Minister of War after the Meiji Restoration, which was erected in 1896.
+Yasukuni Shrine grounds also contain Japan's first Western-style bronze statue, that of Omura Masujiro, the first Minister of War after the Meiji Restoration, which was erected in 1896.
 Also of note are two huge stone lanterns - Japan's largest - built in 1935 which honor the Army and Navy respectively.

-War Museum at Yasukuni Shrine
+Yushukan War Museum at Yasukuni Shrine

 Kudanshita Station (Toei Shinjuku, Tozai, Hanzomon Subway Lines).

-Video Tour of Yasukuni Shrine
+Map of Yasukuni Shrine

 A visit to Yasukuni Shrine can be combined with other attractions in nearby Kitanomaru Park including the Budokan, the Science Museum and the Crafts Gallery.
 For a counterpoint to Yasukuni visit the Chidorigafuchi National Cemetery, which commemorates Japan's unknown soldiers.
 Also nearby is the Imperial Palace.